QMUL/breksta/README.md

 # breksta

+## Introduction
-Data Acquisition for photomultiplier tubes to a Raspberry Pi via an ADC.

-Uses (at the moment) Qt, (Pyside6) pandas, plotly/dash and SQLAlchemy.
+Breksta is a data acquisition project for photomultiplier tubes.
+It uses a Raspberry Pi via an ADC and leverages technologies such as Qt (Pyside6), pandas, plotly/dash, and SQLAlchemy.

-Assuming Qt is installed:

-* pip3 install -r requirements.txt
-* python3 breksta.py
+## Pre-requisites

+- Python 3.8 or above
+- Qt installed
+- Linux OS (preferred)

+## Installation and Setup

+### First time setup:

+- Create a virtual environment: `python3 -m venv env`
+- Activate the virtual environment: `source env/bin/activate`
+- Install the required packages: `pip3 install -r requirements.txt`

+### Running the application

+Each time you open a new terminal, you should:
+- Add the current directory to the PYTHONPATH: `export PYTHONPATH="$PWD:$PYTHONPATH"`
+- Activate the virtual environment: `source env/bin/activate`
+- Start the application: `python3 app/breksta.py`

 ## Debugging